Arabian-vACC/library/docs/policies/membership/general.md

 ## 4.1 Zero Tolerance for Misconduct
 Hate speech, violence, derogatory remarks, or personal attacks directed at pilots or fellow controllers will result in **immediate and permanent removal** from the Arabian vACC, with further reporting to the VATSIM network.

+## 4.2 Conduct within the network
+Additionally, any resident of the Arabian vACC personally represents our morals and values.
+As such, it is in no way accepted for our residents to speak ill towards **any** controller or vACC, even outside of our own scope. <br>
+If these issues are reported by any member of the Vatsim network, you will initially receive a formal warning.
+Any subsequent behaviour will result in immediate termination from the roster and an escelation to the division.

 ### Failure to comply with the conduct guidelines may lead to disciplinary action, including removal of controlling privileges.

 # 5. Disputes and Reporting